Swachh Bharat: Long Road Ahead For Odisha, Bihar, UP

 Reality on ground

-As per the official website, so far 4,272,609 household toilets have been constructed while 2,43,152 community or public toilets have been built.
+As per the official website, between 2014 and now, over 7.63 crore household toilets have already been constructed while 2,43,152 community or public toilets have been built.
 Further 21, 367 swachhagrahis have been identified where these public toilets have to be built across 379 districts of the 28 Indian states.
 About 55,913 wards across India today boast of the door-to-door waste collection.